Keplerjs/keplerjs-robots/README.md

 ## keplerjs:robots

-KeplerJs plugin to create various robot users to test interactions on the platform
+KeplerJs plugin to create robots users to test multi user interactions on the platform